tomaszkubica/GettingAndCleaningData/README.md

 ###1. preparation of TEST data:
 read data sets into data frames
-* reading all sets suppllied with use of read.table() function
+* reading all sets needed for coursera project with use of read.table() function
-* additional block for reading inertial signals files (not necessary for project but cast in case to have all data together)
+* additional block for reading inertial signals files (not necessary for cousera project but just in case to have all data together)
   * using list.files() function to read file names inertial signals data with directories
   * using for loop to process all files (read and rename)
-  * using another internal for loop rename all 128 variables within the files with similar pattern
+  * using another internal for loop rename all 128 variables within the inertial signals files with similar pattern

 modify particular data frames
 * apply features name from features.txt to x_test data frame